Kwandao6509650245/test/README.md

 ## Unit and Integration Testing Overview
 Our team uses the following tools for testing :
-- **Jest**: For unit testing.
-- **Supertest**: For integration testing.
+- Jest: Used for unit testing individual functions or modules, ensuring that each component works as expected in isolation.
+- Supertest: Handles integration testing, focusing on how different parts of the application interact, especially useful for testing API endpoints.
-- **Babel**: For transpiling ES6+ JavaScript code to ensure compatibility with Jest.
+- Babel: Transpiles ES6+ JavaScript code to ensure compatibility with Jest, allowing the use of modern JavaScript features in tests.
+- GitHub Actions: Automates testing in CI/CD.
+Each push and pull request triggers the GitHub Actions workflow, running our test suite in various environments (e.g., macos-latest, ubuntu-24.04).
+This setup ensures consistent test results across platforms, and notifies us immediately if any tests fail, providing valuable feedback on code quality before merging.

 ## Setting Up Tests
-To set up the testing environment, make sure you have Yarn installed.
+- To set up the testing environment, make sure you have Yarn installed.
 Then, install the required packages by running :

 ```bash
 yarn
 ```
+-

 ## Running Tests
 ...